 - restoration of walls, furniture, carpets etc. if such have been contaminated or damaged in relation with the sickness or death,

-- rent for the room, provided that it has been occupied by the guest, plus any days during which the rooms are unusable due to disinfection, vacation etc.,
+- rent for the room, provided that it has been occupied by the guest, plus any days during which the rooms are unusable due to disinfection, clearance etc.,

 - any other damage incurred by the accommodation provider

 Place of performance, place of jurisdiction and applicable law

 The place of performance shall be the place where the accommodating establishment is situated.